oscarmorenodev/oscarmoreno.github.com/content/en/posts/constants-and-variables-swift.md

 +++
-title = "Constants and Variables to Save Values in Swift" description = "How to save and manage data values in Swift" date = 2023-01-16 translationKey = "constantes-variables"
+title = "Constants and Variables to Save Values in Swift" description = "How to save and manage data values in Swift" summary = "How to save and manage data values in Swift" date = 2023-01-16 translationKey = "constantes-variables"
 +++